-- 3.2.19.
-An increasing volume of activity is expected to be delivered in a primary care setting, as specified in the new national DES (in full) specifications.
-As outlined above, a number of additional roles are also expected to be established by PCNs such as pharmacists, social prescribers, physiotherapists, physicians, associates and paramedics.
-These changes will need to be supported by appropriate estate development. - 3.2.20.
-Further consolidation of the primary care estate is expected over the coming years, moving towards delivery from purpose built facilities.
-Several developments are currently in various stages of review, feasibility study and or progress such as Queens Road Partnership; Jenner Health Centre; Sydenham Green Health Centre; Waldron, Downham Health and Wellbeing. - 3.2.21.
-A shift to digital access and investment is also being supported which may have an impact on how much and what configuration of estate is required in the future.
-The digitisation of records is also being actively pursued to maximise use of existing space for clinical service delivery.
+- 3.2.18.
+An increasing volume of activity is expected to be delivered out of hospital in a primary care setting through practices, PCNs and GP Federations.
+Through the PCN Additional Roles Reimbursement Scheme (ARRS), we have already seen an increase in new roles supporting primary care (i.e. pharmacists, social prescribers, physiotherapists, physicians, associates and paramedics) and expect this to continue to increase over the coming years.
+These changes will need to be supported by appropriate estate development. - 3.2.19.
+Improvement and consolidation of the primary care estate will be important, moving towards delivery from purpose-built facilities where possible.
+Several developments are currently in various stages of review, feasibility study and or progress such as Queens Road Partnership; Jenner Health Centre; Sydenham Green Health Centre; Waldron Health Centre, South Lewisham Health Centre, Lee Health Centre, Downham Health and Wellbeing, Marvels Lane Health Centre. - 3.2.20.
+A priority will be to develop additional capacity in the areas with substantial growth in recent years and with ongoing development, in particular Lewisham Town Centre and the A21 Corridor. - 3.2.21.
+Opportunities to improve existing estate, creating additional clinical space where possible, improving efficiency and sustainability and ensuring that they remain infection control and DDA compliant will also be key to ensuring accessible and fit for purpose facilities. - 3.2.22.
+This includes consolidating back office functions across practice groups, super-practices and PCNs where possible is likely to increase to maximise the and efficiency of high quality, accessible clinical space. - 3.2.23.
+The increasing shift to digital access and investment will likely impact on how much and what configuration of estate is required in the future.
+However, this needs to be balanced with the ensuring appropriate access to face to face and addressing health inequalities.
+The continued digitisation of records across all practice sites to maximise use of existing space for clinical service delivery.